Small Batch Challah Rolls

 - ½ tablespoon water

-- ½ tsp kosher salt or finishing salt
+- ½ teaspoon kosher salt or finishing salt

 - In the bowl of a stand mixer with the dough-hook attachment mix water, milk, and sugar.
 Then add yeast, lightly mix, and let sit for 5 minutes.

 - Next add honey, olive oil, and 1 egg until mixed.
 Next add flour and salt.
 Mix on low speed for about 1 minute until mostly mixed.
 Increase speed to medium until dough forms a ball.

 - Lightly grease a large mixing bowl, and transfer dough to the bowl.
 Lay a damp cloth/flour sack over top of bowl.
 Allow dough to rise at room temperature for about 1 hour (should almost dounle in size).
 Just place the bowl on the counter.

 - Lay dough on a floured work surface.
 Divide dough into 8 equal pieces.
 Roll each piece into a log, about 1½ inches wide and 10 inches long.
 Twist each piece into a ball or tie into a knot.